thorstenfrank/temperature-server/README.md

 You can view all stored measurements using `HTTP GET /temperature` which will return the same JSON structure.

-Alternatively you can use your browser and just go to `http://localhost:8080/` to see the current temperatures.

 ## Data Storage Options

 By default, the server will use an in-memory database provider (H2) that will run out-of-the-box.
 Of course that means any saved data will not survive a server restart.

 There are options, however.
 Please refer to the [Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config) for ways to change any configuration properties to suit your specific setup.

+Note that all the relational storage options below use `Flyway` to set up the database tables on application startup.
+Refer to the specific section for other requirements.

 ### Postgresql